David-Maura-Rodgers/JavaScript_Project_2/README.md

 - __Warnings__
   - I received the below from both pages when doing the CSS validator check.
-They just seem to be toolkit warnings for the font I am suing from Font Awesome (this doesn't affect the site anyway and I have sans serif as back up font in any case):
+They just seem to be toolkit warnings for the icons I am using from Font Awesome (this doesn't affect the user's experience of the site in anyway):
   - moz-osx-font-smoothing is a vendor extension
 	- webkit-font-smoothing is a vendor extension
 	- ms-filter is a vendor extension